HRR13-Cobra/HRR13-Cobra/CONTRIBUTING.md

 ### Make a pull request

-Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
+Make a clear pull request from your fork and branch to the upstream **stage** branch, detailing exactly what changes you made and what feature this should add.
 The clearer your pull request is the faster you can get your changes incorporated into this repo.